dpgraham/untitled-ci-project/TASKS.md

 "re-running pipeline" this should be instantaneous
   * re-produce by saving main.js, waiting a few seconds, saving again, it won't log quickly

+TODO: 0 when a job changes from 'running' to 'queued' it should have it's contents cleared

+TODO: 0 find a new way to fix the large logging problem because throttling causes missed data